PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:36:04
+Last updated: 2024-04-08 14:36:38
-Random Quote: There are things out there that our little minds will never comprehend -
+Random Quote: We are smart.
+And idiots are banging all the time.
+We can learn how to do it, too. - Fabiola Torres